OCA/hr/hr_payslip_change_state/README.rst

 =============================

 This module introduces the following features:
-* The module payroll_cancel allows change the state of many payslips form the tree view
+* This module allows change the state of many payslips form the tree view
 * The module checks if the require state is allowed for each payslip
 * If any of the payslips are not in a suitable state a warning message will